ankurwasnik/jtsguide/README.md

   - You can omit the semicolon at the end of program or if the next token in the program is a closing brace(})

 ### Types, Value and Variables
+The types supported by JavaScript can be majorly divided into two categories.
+1. Primitive types (e.g. numbers, strings, booleans)
+2. Object types

+And, there are few special primitive types like `null` and `undefined`.
+Any value that is not in primitive type is object type.
+An object is collection of properties having values associated.
+Well, function is also an object.
+In JavaScript terms, function is an object which has executable code inside it.
+Classes are also objects.

+JavaScript interpreter performs automatic garbage collection for memory management.
+Programs can create objects as needed and never worry about dellocation of objects.
+When an object is no longer reachable, interpreter will automatically reclaim the memory so that it could be used for other tasks.

+Let's dive deep into each type individually

+1. Numbers
+  JavaScript does not distinguish between integer values and floating point values. **All numbers are represented as floating point values** using 64-bits.
+  - Integer literals
+    Integers are written as a base 10 values.
+Hexadecimal values begins with "0x" or "0X" followed by string of hexadecimal value.
+  - Floating point literals
+    Floating point literals have decimal point.
+A real value is represented as the integral part of number, followed by decimal point and the fractional part of the number.
+They can also be represented using exponential notation: a real number followed by the letter e or E, followed by an optional plus or negative sign followed by an integer exponent.
+The notation represent the real number multiplied by 10 to power of the exponent.

+**Few things to note**
+Arithematic in JavaScript does not raise errors in case of overflow, underflow or division by zero.
+When the result of a numeric operation is larger than the largest representable number(overflow), the result is a special infinity value i.e. `Infinity`.
+On other hand, when a negative value becomes larger than the largest representable value, the result is a special negative infinity i.e. `-Infinity`.

+If underflow occurs due to negative value, a special value is returned `negative zero`.
+On other hand, if underflow occure due to positive value, only `zero` is returned. `negative zero` is completely indistinguishable from `zero` and programmers rarely need to detect it.

+Division by zero is not an error.
+It simply returns infinity or negative infinity.
+But, there is one exception, if zero is divided by zero does not have a well defined value, and the result is the special value i.e `NaN`. `NaN` also results because of division of inifinity by infinity or take square root of negative number or use of arithematic operators with non-numeric operands that cannot be converted to numbers. `NaN` has one speciality that it do not compare to other values except itself.
+That means, we cannot compare x to NaN.
+Instead, you should write `x!=x`, expression will be true only x is NaN.

+2. Date and Times
+   Core JavaScript include a Date() constructor for creating objects that represent dates and times.
+The object have methods provided for simple date calculations.
+Following are the methods commonly used for dates
+   1. getFullYear()
+   2. getMonth() //zero based
+   3. getDate() // 1 based
+   4. getDay() // 0 is sunday
+   5. getHours()
+   6. getUTCHours()
+   7. toString()
+   8. toUTCString()
+   9. toLocaleDateString()
+   10. toLocalTimeString()
+   11. toISOString()

 ### Expressions and Operators